Approximately 25000 people live with autism in Kenya. But what do we know about autism, its causes, and its symptoms?

 Another factor is that modern-day parents are more attentive than in the past about whether their children are developing “normally.”
 Such alertness by parents means that detection of autism in children is higher than before, thus leading to an increase in statistics.

 Furthermore, unlike before when there was little awareness about autism, today's society is more knowledgeable.
 The lack of awareness of this disability in the past could have contributed to cases not being reported.
 In contrast, the increased awareness in the modern-day translates to reporting of autism cases, thus increasing the numbers.

 Difficult autism diagnosis

 Nevertheless, therapy for autism spectrum disorders is not aimed at a cure, as this is currently not possible.
-Those affected by the disorder will experience it and thereby be somewhat restricted by it, particularly in their social interactions, throughout their entire lives.
-On the other hand, however, therapy can help alleviate these issues and improve autistic persons’ day to day lives.
+Those living with the disorder will experience it throughout their entire lives.
+On the other hand, however, therapy can help alleviate these issues and improve the quality of life of persons with autism.

 How to improve the quality of life of persons with autism in Kenya

 The majority of the people in Kenyan society do not know much about autism.
 The attribution of disability to witchcraft in African society derails efforts to create awareness about autism in Kenya.
 However, debunking this myth on the cause of autism is a great way to fight related stigma and create awareness on the disability.
 Once people understand the condition, it will be easier for them to be supportive and welcoming to persons with autism.
 Society’s acceptance of the disability is a critical step to improving the quality of life of persons living with autism.

 As a developmental disorder, autism dramatically affects the ability of a person to interact socially and communicate.
 This impact could affect the efforts of persons with autism to participate in daily activities and live a quality life.
 However, there is a need to ensure that persons with autism in Kenya are not left behind by providing equal access to opportunities and resources.